afonsocadu/management_webpage_backend/README.md

 ### Employee Management
 - Profile CRUD
 - Technology assignment
-- Allocation to projects based on skill compatibility
+- Allocation to projects based on tchnology compatibility
-- Batch import via spreadsheets (`roo`)
+- Batch import via spreadsheets

 ### Technologies
 - CRUD for managing and linking technologies to projects and employees